TSPK-DOP/tspk-dop-service-rust/README.md

 ## Docker

-To run a project using Docker:
+To run a service using Docker:

 ```bash
 docker compose up --build